vyos/vyos-documentation/docs/interfaces/pppoe.rst

 IPv6
 ----

-.. cfgcmd:: set interfaces pppoe <interface> ipv6 enable

-   Use this command to enable IPv6 support on this PPPoE connection.

 .. cfgcmd:: set interfaces pppoe <interface> ipv6 address autoconf

    Use this command to enable acquisition of IPv6 address using stateless